earthly/website/blog/_posts/2021-05-05-docker-networking.md

 ### The Overlay Driver

 The Overlay driver is for multi-host network communication, as with [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Kubernetes](https://kubernetes.io/).
 It allows containers across the host to communicate with each other without worrying about the setup.
-Think of an overlay network as a distributed virtualized network that’s built on top of an existing computer network.
+Think of an overlay network as a distributed virtualized network that's built on top of an existing computer network.

 To create an overlay network for Docker Swarm services, use the following command: